Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 During an amniocentesis, the doctor inserts a needle through your abdomen into the amniotic sac and removes a small amount of amniotic fluid.
 The doctor uses ultrasound to guide the needle and avoid inserting it into the placenta.

 An amniocentesis has a complication rate of less than 1 percent, but there is a small risk of miscarriage associated with this procedure.
 The test can be performed on an outpatient basis in a health care professional's office or in a hospital.
-It can be done at any gestational age after 11 weeks, but when it's performed for genetic studies, amniocentesis is usually done between 15 and 17 weeks.
+When it's performed for genetic studies, amniocentesis is usually done between 15 and 17 weeks.

 Chorionic villus sampling (CVS).
 During this test, a sample of chorionic villi, a portion of the placenta, is removed and analyzed.
 It is usually offered to look for certain kinds of birth defects.